Sean Howe. seanpkh AT gmail DOT com. My CV.

-I am a fourth year PhD student in mathematics at the University of
+I am a fifth year (2016-2017) PhD student in mathematics at the University of

 and Universite Paris-Sud 11 through the ALGANT integrated masters course.